rdmolony/til/pandas/how-to-flag-wind-turbine-timestamps-in-fault-time-intervals.md

-# How to flag wind turbine faults
+# How to flag wind turbine timestamps in fault time intervals

 I have turbine timeseries readings & turbine fault flags ...